EN

 How to reduce the visibility of the seam

-With the FFF/FDM technology, it is not possible to entirely eliminate the seam.
+With the FFF/FDM technology, it is not possible to eliminate the seam.
 It will always be somewhat visible.
 However, with well-tuned settings, it shouldn't be too noticeable.

 Settings that affect the visibility of the seam are Linear Advance and Extrusion multiplier calibration.
 Original Prusa profiles have these settings already tuned, but if you're fine-tuning a custom profile, you can try lowering the extrusion multiplier and calibrating the linear advance value to lower the visibility of the seam.